apache/mxnet/docs/tutorials/vision/cnn_visualization.md

     mx.test_utils.download(base_url.format(image), fname=image)
 ```

 We now have everything we need to start visualizing.
-Let’s visualize the CNN decision for the images we downloaded.
+Let's visualize the CNN decision for the images we downloaded.

 ```python
 show_images(*visualize(network, "hummingbird.jpg", last_conv_layer_name))